fincamd/dnd-5e-die-roller/README.md

-# DnD 5e attack die roller
+# DnD 5e die roller
-A simple Python CLI tool to roll die and (optionally) show the distribution of damage rolls on N amount of throws.
+A simple Python CLI relating to die rolling and (optionally) show the distribution of damage rolls on N amount of throws.

-Given a list of die throws for attacks, this application will throw the attack rolls and damage rolls associated and then print a tabular representation of each into the stdout.

 ## Installation
 As dependencies I am using `matplotlib` to be able to plot the damage distribution on a bar chart.
 And `tabulate` to show a pretty representation of the attack outcomes.